-NDIS is a new jointly funded program which largely replaces and enhances existing disability support services provided by the Commonwealth and the States.
+NDIS is a new jointly funded program that largely replaces and enhances existing disability support services provided by the Commonwealth and the States.
 When fully implemented in 2019-20 the cost of the NDIS is projected to be $22.1 billion per year, with further growth after maturity expected to reach $25 billion by 2022-23.
 With such a large undertaking, stakeholder engagement became critical for NDIS.

 The NDIS will provide about 460,000 Australians under the age of 65 with a permanent and significant disability with the reasonable and necessary supports they need to live an ordinary life.

 The scheme aims to support people with disabilities to build skills and capability so they can participate in the community and employment.